begor/gogres/README.md

 `gogres` also supports different pool settings for each database in a config.
 Here, `first` will be server via pool of 5 connections, and `second` of 10 connections.

 As a result, API will be available at `localhost:5050`.
+You can visit `localhost:5050/api/` to see a list of generated endpoints.